CZ-NIC/knot-resolver/doc/startguide.rst

         event.cancel(stat_id)
     end)

-If you need to persist state between events, encapsulate even handle in closure function which will provide persistent variable (called ``previous``):
+If you need to persist state between events, encapsulate event handle in closure function which will provide persistent variable (called ``previous``):

 .. code-block:: lua